Soliton Resonances in Four Dimensional Wess-Zumino-Witten Model: Exact Solitons in the WZW Model

-Finally let us discuss the intermediate state described by green lines in Figures \ref{fig-0} in the setting that $\hat{J}$ is not unitary which implies that ${\cal{L}}_\sigma$ are not real-valued in general even in the resonance limits.
-More explicitly, if we extend the spectral parameters $(\overline{\lambda}_{1}, \overline{\lambda}_{2})$ to $(\mu_{1}, \mu_{2})$ (See Appendix \ref{Non-unitary 2-soliton} for details.), then the vanishing asymptotics in the cases (1) and (2) of \eqref{Reduced solutions of 2-soliton} become nontrivial due to the additional degree of freedom.
-Note that $\mu_{j}$ is now independent of $\lambda_{j}$.
-Under the assumption $\Theta_{12}=2n\pi$ or $(2n+1)\pi$, the infinite phase shift limits are
+Finally, let us discuss the intermediate state described by green lines in Fig. \ref{fig-0} in the setting where $\hat{J}$ is not unitary, which implies that ${\cal{L}}_\sigma$ are not real-valued in general, even in the resonance limits.

+In this case, we have to consider the unreduced non-unitary solution \eqref{J_nonunitary} in Theorem 3.4 [not the unitary solution \eqref{J_unitary} in Corollary 3.5], where there are additional spectral parameters $\mu_1$ and $\mu_2$ which come from $\Xi$ (see Appendix \ref{Non-unitary 2-soliton} for details).
+Then, the vanishing asymptotics in the cases (1) and (2) of \eqref{Reduced solutions of 2-soliton} become nontrivial due to the additional degree of freedom.
+Under the assumption $\Theta_{12}=2n\pi$ or $(2n+1)\pi$, the infinite phase-shift limits are

-Hence in the infinite phase-shift limit, we can find the intermediate soliton states (described by green lines in Fig.\ref{fig-0}) in the expected directions.
-Therefore, in the complex-valued settings, solutions of this type suggest the existence of Y-shape solitons \cite{Ohkuma-Wadati-1983} which are building blocks in the classification of KP line solitons \cite{Kodama-2017, Kodama-Williams-2014}.
+Hence, in the infinite phase-shift limit, we can find the intermediate soliton states (described by green lines in Fig.\ref{fig-0}) in the expected directions.
+Therefore, in the complex valued settings, solutions of this type suggest the existence of Y-shape solitons \cite{Ohkuma-Wadati-1983}, which are building blocks in the classification of KP line solitons \cite{Kodama-2017, Kodama-Williams-2014}.

-On the other hand, in the real-valued settings, this intermediate soliton states vanishes for the NL$\sigma$M action density as mentioned in \eqref{Reduced solutions of 2-soliton} and for the Wess-Zumino action density as well as is seen in Appendix D.4 in \cite{Hamanaka-2023} (where (D.18) and (D.19) vanish in the $\lambda_1\rightarrow \overline{\lambda}_2$ limit.
-(Then $b=0$ and $\mathcal{D}_{12}=\mathcal{D}_{21}=\mathcal{d}_{12}=\mathcal{d}_{21}= 0$.
-See also (D.15).)
-This is a reasonable result because this intermediate state describes a one-soliton distribution and the Wess-Zumino action density identically vanishes as mentioned in section 4.1.
-Hence the effect of the Wess-Zumino action density appears only around the two vertices of two V-shape solitons.
+On the other hand, in the real-valued settings, this intermediate soliton state vanishes for the NL$\sigma$M action density, as mentioned in \eqref{Reduced solutions of 2-soliton}, and for the Wess-Zumino action density as well, as is seen in Appendix D.4 in \cite{Hamanaka-2023} [where (D.18) and (D.19) vanish in the $\lambda_1\rightarrow \overline{\lambda}_2$ limit; then, $b=0$ and $\mathcal{D}_{12}=\mathcal{D}_{21}=\mathcal{d}_{12}=\mathcal{d}_{21}= 0$, see also (D.15)].
+This is a reasonable result because this intermediate state describes a one-soliton distribution, and the Wess-Zumino action density identically vanishes, as mentioned in Sec.
+4.1.
+Hence, the effect of the Wess-Zumino action density appears only around the two vertices of two V-shape solitons.